sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 ```

-real-time scheduling policies are superior than RR/fair scheduling policies... the more tast there are, the bigger the chance a RR/fair
+Real-time scheduling policies are superior than RR/fair scheduling policies... the more tast there are, the bigger the chance a RR/fair
 scheduler misses the task.
 On the other hand RR/fair scheduling, for example never starve services, that could happen with real-time
 policies...and also doesn't suffer from unbounded priority inversion.